ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **CSS**

 Cascading style sheets.
-The presentation of websites can be described independently of the content using CSS.
+Using CSS, the presentation of websites can be described independently of the content.
 As a supplement to the page structure defined in HTML, CSS defines how the page is displayed.

 * **Cubietruck / Cubieboard 3**